-- 1. The rate application is available through the Port of Vancouver website at www.portvancouver.com/environmental-protection-at-the-port-of-vancouver/ecoaction-program/ and must be submitted on-line. - 2.
+- 1. Rate applications must be received by the Port Authority at or before 12:00 a.m.
+(Pacific Standard Time or Pacific Daylight Time, as applicable) prior to the vessel's arrival in the harbour.
+The rate application is available through the Port of Vancouver website at www.portvancouver.com/environmental-protection-at-the-port-of-vancouver/climate-action-at-the-port-of-vancouver/climate-action-at-the-port-of-vancouver/ecoaction-program/ and must be submitted on-line. - 2.
 Questions regarding completion of the rate application and the environmental criteria may be sent to the Port Authority's Climate Action and Sustainability Leadership department via telephone (604-665-9082) or email (EcoAction@portvancouver.com). - 3.
 A rate application must be submitted for every vessel call eligible to pay harbour dues at a platinum, gold, silver or bronze rate.
-If one of these rates is not being sought, no rate application need be completed. - A vessel call for which no rate application is received by the Port Authority will be charged harbour dues at the base rate. - 5.
+If one of these rates is not being sought, no rate application need be completed. - 4.
+A vessel call for which no rate application is received by the Port Authority, prior to the vessel's arrival in the harbour, will be charged harbour dues at the base rate. - 5.
 A vessel is eligible to qualify for a platinum, gold, silver or bronze rate if it meets any one of the environmental criteria corresponding to that rate in Schedule A: Environmental Criteria and Required Supporting Documentation. - 6.
 A vessel only needs to meet the environmental criteria corresponding to the rate in question.
 For example, a vessel does not have to meet environmental criteria for a silver or bronze rate (less stringent) in order to qualify for a gold rate. - 7.
 Rate applications will be verified at the discretion of the Port Authority.
 The Port Authority may access additional information to verify a rate application. - 8.
 Vessels that do not qualify for a platinum, gold, silver or bronze rate must pay harbour dues at the base rate. - 9.
 Owners must provide supporting documentation with their online rate application in addition to having supporting documentation available on- board the vessel for review by the Port Authority.
 They must also provide for visual/physical on-board inspection by the Port Authority.
 It is the responsibility of the vessel owner or their local representative to provide additional information as requested by the Port Authority to verify a rate application. - 10.
 If a vessel for which a rate application, including any amendment or cancellation, is determined by the Port Authority to be unverifiable, the Port Authority may, at its sole discretion, charge the vessel harbour dues at the base rate set out in section 2.1.1 of this Fee Document.
 Unverifiable rate applications may include, but are not limited to, those that are: - (a) not received by the Port Authority at or before 12:00 a.m.
 (Pacific Standard Time or Pacific Daylight Time, as applicable) prior to the vessel's arrival in the harbour; - (b) unclear, lacking information or required documentation; - (c) not in English or French; or - (d) false or misleading. - 11.
 If, on two or more occasions in the current calendar year, a vessel for which a rate application is determined by the Port Authority to be unverifiable, the vessel may be required to pay harbour dues at the base rates for (i) the remainder of the current calendar year and (ii) the entire following calendar year, all at the sole discretion of the Port Authority.